-- Location: you need to know exactly where to look for bass, so you don’t waste too much time roaming back and forth, especially when it’s dark.
+- Location: you need to know exactly where to look for bass so you don’t waste too much time roaming back and forth, especially when it’s dark.
 Usually, you can find bass in the shallows at night.
 After spending the hot or warm afternoon and evening in the deep water, they finally come out to hunt for food in the shallows.
-Your target areas should be deep waters close to the shore, ditches, channel bends.
-Also, an important strategic spot to wait for the bass is underwater grass.
+Your target areas should be deep waters close to the shore, ditches, and channel bends.
+Also, underwater grass is an important strategic spot to wait for the bass.
 Your bait will distract them as they’re leaving their beds.

-- The moon: most of the cases of catching world record trophy-sized bass were recorded on a full moon (on the 3 days) when fish are as active as ever.
+- The moon: Most cases of catching world record trophy-sized bass were recorded on a full moon (on the 3 days) when fish are as active as ever.
 So, it’s recommended that you follow the moon cycle.
-But the moon doesn’t have a direct influence over the fish, other than its light.
+But the moon doesn’t directly influence the fish, other than its light.
 Moonlight is very important in the night fishing experience.

 - Weather: weather and air temperature play an integral part in determining if it’s a good time to go fishing.
 It also tells us what type and color of baits are better to use.
-Air temperature determines how active the fish are and how deep water is they choose to hunt for food.
-After a cold front, bass are less active and means you will have to take a different approach to catch them.
+Air temperature and barometric pressure determine how active the fish are and how deep water is they choose to hunt for food.
+After a cold front, bass are less active which means you will have to take a different approach to catch them.

 - Timing: the best time for bass fishing at night is considered the three-hour interval during moonrise or moonset.
 You get the best chance to catch lunker fish this period, as fish are in their most active phase.